ferrilab/bitvec/README.md

 - `Box<[bool]>` → `BitBox`
 - `Vec<bool>` → `BitVec`

-If you have errors about missing type parameters, use `<Lsb0, usize>` as needed until the compiler relents.
+If you have errors about missing type parameters, use `<_, _>` or `<Lsb0, usize>` as needed until the compiler relents.
 These are the default type arguments and will be the best suited for your target’s performance.

 Almost everything else in your project should continue working.
 The primary exception is that `collection[place] = value;` is not expressible in `bitvec`,